mobxjs/mobx/docs/refguide/observe.md

 The callbacks of `intercept` and `observe` will receive an event object which has at least the following properties:

 -   `object`: the observable triggering the event
+-   `objectName`: the name of the observable triggering the event (for debugging)
+-   `observableKind`: the type of the observable (object,array,map,set,box,computed)
 -   `type`: (string) the type of the current event

 These are the additional fields that are available per type: